 New Mexico’s budget basics

-According to the National Association of State Budget Officers (NASBO), New Mexico’s total expenditures in fiscal year (FY) 2019 were $20.5 billion, including general funds, other state funds, bonds, and federal funds.
-NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.
+According to the National Association of State Budget Officers (NASBO), New Mexico’s total expenditures in fiscal year (FY) 2021 were $25.3 billion, including general funds, other state funds, bonds, and federal funds.
+NASBO reported that total expenditures across all states in FY 2021 were $2.7 trillion, ranging from $4.7 billion in Wyoming to $512.8 billion in California.

 Each state allocates spending and taxes differently among different levels of governments, and local governments often administer programs with state funds, so combined state and local government data show a more complete picture of individual benefits and contributions when comparing states.

 Per the US Census Bureau, New Mexico’s combined state and local direct general expenditures were $23.7 billion in FY 2020 (the most recent year census data were available), or $11,192 per capita.
 (Census data exclude “business-like” activities such as utilities and transfers between state and local governments.)
 National per capita direct general expenditures were $10,540.